ifthenpay/ifthenpay-sdk-php/readme.md

 ### Check payment expiration

 If you configured an expiration time in the configuration, you can use this method to verify if a payment has expired.
+It is a simple function that compares the expiration date, generated during payment creation, against the current time.
-Bear in mind that this expiration check serves only to help you update the payment status, for example set it to Cancelled if not paid in time.
-It is a simple function that compares the expire date, generated during payment creation, against the current time.
+Bear in mind that this expiration check serves only to help you update the payment status, for example, set it to Cancelled if not paid in time.

 ```php
 // assuming getting a payment record stored in your database ($dataArray) maps it to a payment object